Menu

 Intent

 We want our children to think like a geographer which will allow them to ask and answer geographical questions with understanding and confidence.
 Furthermore, we want to inspire children and ignite their curiosity and fascination about geography.
 Children are encouraged to gain a good understanding of the world and their place in it.
 A good locational knowledge allows them to understand where things are and why.
 This in turn helps children to develop an understanding of relationships and connectiveness.
 Our curriculum is knowledge rich whilst also incorporating the geographical skills that children need in order to succeed in this area and other areas of learning.
 By learning about the world around them, we hope children will become curious and inspired, and take this learning with them as they progress through life.
-Geography provides children with the opportunities to develop their investigative and problem solving skills, both inside and outside of the classroom, through hands on geographical study.
+Geography provides children the opportunity to develop their investigative and problem-solving skills, both inside and outside of the classroom.
 This allows children to forge a deep and meaningful understanding of the subject, in the context of our local area, as well as the wider world.

 Implementation

-In order for children to learn and remember more each lesson begins with a refresh of previous learning.
-At the end of a project children express their learning through various means such as presentations and speeches.
+In order for pupils to learn and remember more, each lesson begins with a refresh of previous learning.
+At the end of a project, children express their learning through various means such as presentations and speeches.

 Our school grounds and local area are utilized well, allowing children to gain a secure understanding and knowledge of their own environment.
-Throughout their work in geography all children will learn how to draw and interpret maps and develop their skills of research, investigation and problem solving.
+Through their work in geography all children will learn how to draw and interpret maps and develop their skills of research and investigation.
 We encourage children to learn by experience and we believe fieldwork is a key aspect of the geography curriculum which encourages them to observe, question and investigate.
-Educational visits throughout the year provide the children with the opportunity to develop their knowledge and skills further.

 Impact